Fröhlich Prize

 The Fröhlich Prize of the London Mathematical Society is awarded in even numbered years in memory of Albrecht Fröhlich.
 The prize is awarded for original and extremely innovative work in any branch of mathematics.
 According to the regulations the prize is awarded "to a mathematician who has fewer than 25 years (full time equivalent) of involvement in mathematics at post-doctoral level, allowing for breaks in continuity, or who in the opinion of the Prizes Committee is at an equivalent stage in their career."

+The prize fund was established by a generous donation from Mrs. Fröhlich.